margherita-moretti/Roof-shape-classification/1_roof_morphology/README.md

 - **ASA → 1**: locally coherent aspect → pitched roof plane
 - **ASA → 0**: locally random aspect → flat / noisy roof

 A threshold of **0.6** separates the two classes (calibrated in stage 2, applied in stage 3).
-This is a distance-weighted circular coherence measure, not a normalized Moran's I — using unit-vector dot products avoids the 0°/360° wrap-around problem a naive Moran's I would have on aspect data.
+This is a distance-weighted circular coherence measure, using unit-vector dot products avoids the 0°/360° wrap-around problem.

 ### MAD outlier filter